Car Review

 Advertisement - Page continues below

-Early demand is reportedly strong, but go on the Renault website and you can reserve a car for £99.
-Our favoured model, the bigger battery and motor Techno will cost you £216 a month if you swerve the options.
+Our favourite model, the bigger battery and motor Techno+, will cost you just £228 a month if you swerve the options and put just under £6k down as a deposit.
 Add different paint and an option or two and you’re looking at more like £250.
 We’ll say it again: hell of a car for the money.

 Renault has an associated company, Mobilize, that sells energy services.
 For charging on the go, a Mobilize card consolidates bills and gets access to some rapid networks provided you pay a monthly subscription; standard EV stuff, that.
 More interesting, Mobilize can supply a bidirectional charge box and arrange a tariff so you can buy cheap night juice and sell it back to the grid at a profit.